Skip to main content

 City of Niagara Falls - July 8, 2021

-Ombudsman Report Investigation into a meeting held by the City of Niagara Falls on October 6, 2020 Paul Dubé Ontario Ombudsman July 2021 Investigation into a meeting held by the City of Niagara Falls on October 6, 2020 July 2021 1 Complaints 1 My Office received complaints about a meeting held by …
+Ombudsman Report Investigation into a meeting held by the City of Niagara Falls on October 6, 2020 Paul Dubé Ontario Ombudsman July 2021 Complaints 1 My Office received complaints about a meeting held by council for the City of Niagara Falls (the “City”) on October 6, 2020.
+2 The complainants …

 Body